bonny/WordPress-Simple-History/readme.txt

 - Updated: Danish translation updated.
 Thanks translator!
 - Fixed: Icon on settings page was a bit unaligned on WordPress not running the latest beta version (hrm, which I guess most of you were..)
 - Fixed: Possible php notice.
 Should fix https://wordpress.org/support/topic/simplehistoryphp-creates-debug-entries.
+- Changed: Logged messages are now trimmed by default (Spaces and new lines will be removed from messages).
+- Updated: When installing and activating the plugin it will now add the same "plugin installed" and "plugin activated" message that other plugins get when they are installed.
+These events where not logged before because the plugin was not installed and could therefor not log its own installation.
+Solution was to log it manually.
+Works.
+Looks good.
+But perhaps a bit of cheating.
+- Added: A (hopefully) better welcome message when activating the plugin for the first time.
+Hopefully the new message makes new users understand a bit better why the log may be empty at first.

 = 2.1.5 (August 2015) =